carlcassar/carlcassar/resources/markdown/Reset Data In A Vue Component.md

 title: Reset Data In A Vue Component
 slug:
 author: Carl Cassar
-description: Although it’s easy to initialise a vue component with some data, it’s not immediately obvious how we might go about resetting this data to its original state once it has been modified.
-In this post, we take a look at two easy options.
+description: In this article I'll show you two easy strategies to reset data in a Vue JS component to its original state once it has been modified.
 tags:
   - vue
   - javascript